Bridesicle

 "Bridesicle" is a 2009 science fiction short story by Will McIntosh, exploring the conjunction of suspended animation and forced marriage.
 It was originally published in Asimov's Science Fiction.

 Synopsis

 Eighty years after her death in a car accident, Mira awakens in a 'dating center'.
 The patrons of the dating center are lonely men seeking wives, and dead women in cryogenic storage.
 A male patron can revive a female patron's head and interview her — and, if he doesn't like her, press a button to immediately return her to storage.
 As various suitors reject her, and the years go by, Mira's only chance to avoid being frozen forever is to convince a total stranger that she loves him enough that he should pay for her full revival.
 However, Mira is a lesbian, and does not want to marry a man.

 Critical reception

-"Bridesicle" won both the 2010 Hugo Award for Best Short Story and the 2010 Asimov's Reader Poll, along with being a finalist for that year's Nebula Award.
+"Bridesicle" won both the 2010 Hugo Award for Best Short Story and the 2010 Asimov's Reader Poll, along with being a finalist for that year's Nebula Award for Best Short Story.